eedumas-maker/thoughts-garden/_notes/what-s-the-all-about.md

 One thing that kept me from writing was the sense that it needed to be a finished perfect product.
 But with a digital garden I can share seeds, sprouts, saplings, and plants of all ages!
 So you'll see these icons after every note, and if I update something you'll see the emoji change.

 [[feedback|Whaddya think?]]

+🌱 (This note is a seedling, if you want it to grow, wither, or be pruned in a different direction [[feedback|let me know!]])